docsforadobe/after-effects-plugin-guide/docs/intro/where-installers-should-put-plug-ins.rst

 Do I Have To Install The Plug-ins To The Common Folder?
 ================================================================================

 You may have good reason to install your plug-in for only After Effects, for example, if your plug-in depends on suites and functionality not available in Premiere Pro.
-We strongly recommend that you use the common folder whenever possible, but for certain cases, the AE- specific plug-in folder is still available.
+We strongly recommend that you use the common folder whenever possible, but for certain cases, the AE-specific plug-in folder is still available.

 On Windows, the app-specific plug-ins folder can be found (as an explicit path) in the following registry entry: ``\\HKEY_LOCAL_MACHINE\SOFTWARE\Adobe\After Effects\(version)\PluginInstallPath``